Internxt Review: Speed vs Privacy — Which Actually Wins for Your Use Case?

 Internxt is built on the Frances Xtorrent decentralized network.
 This architecture provides genuine privacy — files are encrypted, fragmented, and distributed across nodes that no single operator controls.
 But decentralized storage trades centralized performance for architectural independence.

-Centralized providers (DropboxDropbox, Google Drive) have optimized their networks for speed over decades.
+Centralized providers (Dropbox, Google Drive) have optimized their networks for speed over decades.
 Decentralized networks (Internxt, Filecoin) have optimized for resilience and privacy.
 You cannot have both at the same level without paying a significant premium or accepting trade-offs.

 Internxt performs well for its category — it is not slow in absolute terms.
-But compared to centralized alternativesalternatives, upload and download speeds are more variable and more dependent on network conditions.
+But compared to centralized alternatives, upload and download speeds are more variable and more dependent on network conditions.
 This is the fundamental trade-off that every Internxt review should start with.

 Scenario A: The Performance-First User

 You upload and download large files daily.
 You work with video, RAW photos, or large design files.
-Speed is not a preference — it is a workflowworkflow requirement.
+Speed is not a preference — it is a workflow requirement.
 Every minute spent waiting is money lost.

 Does Internxt work for you?